IBM/cloud-functions-workshops/prereqs/signup.md

 1. Click the organization `name` listed in the table.
 *Note that your organization is usually the email address you signed up with*
 ![Registration page](images/ibm-cloud-cloud-foundry-orgs-1.png)
-1. Locate the default organization named `dev` and check the associated "_Region_" value listed in the table.🚨
+1. Locate the default organization named `dev` and check the associated "_Region_" value listed in the table.

 ![Registration page](images/ibm-cloud-cloud-foundry-orgs-2.png)